 - Tuesday – You write “I feel anger because…” and then list off reasons why you feel anger

 Don’t spend more than 15 minutes writing.
 If you bog yourself down trying to write everything that makes you feel frustrated, angry, disappointed, embarrassed or sad, you may get overwhelmed.

 Being a Better Parent

 So how do my journals help me to be a better parent?
 The journals help me to record my feelings and impressions.
 I can look at the events of the day in my color journal and decide what action to take tomorrow.

 I release negativity by using my black journal.
 Using this technique helps me be more positive with my children.
-This in turn helps our relationships to grow stronger.
+This, in turn, helps our relationships to grow stronger.
 I can always tell when I have and haven’t used my black journal, by how I interact with my children.

-The journals also help me see progress I’ve made.
+The journals also help me see the progress I’ve made.
 When I’m writing about an event, I can be triggered to remember a similar event.
 Then, I find that event in my journal to see how I handled it.
 I can compare the current event with the past one and learn from both.
 The next time a similar situation occurs, my mind will recall what I recorded and help me to handle it better.